June 1, 2023

 Introduction

 Liquid coolers are all the rage at the moment in the CPU cooling space.
-With prices at an all-time low on some of the most popular options, now is an excellent time to pick up a powerful cooler for your next PC build.
-However, with so many popular and high performing options on the market right now, this can be quite confusing for the average consumer just looking for the best value option.
+However, with so many popular and high performing options on the market, this can be quite confusing for the average consumer just looking for the best value option.

 This raises a multitude of questions for those looking to pick up a 360mm option for their build.
 Is it worth picking up the most powerful option for the sake of longevity?
 Or are there cheaper options for consumers on a more restrictive budget?